bluelambchops/syncthing-server/Documentation.md

 1. Allow Syncthing to listen on 0.0.0.0
 2. SSH tunneling

-The second way is SSH tunneling.
-This is the preferred method, because our web GUI isn't going to be out in the open.
-Only devices that *can* SSH into the server can access the web GUI for configuration.
+SSH tunneling is the preferred method, because our web GUI isn't going to be out in the open.
+We already turned on public key authentication, so only devices that *can* SSH into the server can access the web GUI for configuration.

 On your local machine:
 ```shell=